boxyhq/.github/profile/README.md

 To add directory sync (based on the SCIM 2.0 protocol) to your product check out our [Github repo](https://github.com/boxyhq/jackson#directory-sync)

 ## Awesome developer security tools
 We have curated a list of [awesome open-source developer security tools](https://github.com/boxyhq/awesome-oss-devsec).
-It includes principles, controls, and relevance to popular compliance certifications (like ISO27001, SOC2, MVSP, etc.).
+It includes security principles and controls relevant to popular compliance certifications (like ISO27001, SOC2, MVSP, etc.).

 ## Coming Soon
 Audit Logs and Privacy Vault products are coming soon.
 We are also in very early stages of building a Developer Security Mesh (DevSecMesh) to automate security across your entire tech stack.
 Please get in touch (details below) if you'd be interested to test these in private beta in the meantime.